MetaMask/metamask-docs/docs/guide/snaps.md

 - clone the [template-snap](https://github.com/MetaMask/template-snap) repo
 - `cd` into the repo, and run `nvm install`
   - this will install and/or use the recommended NVM version from `.nvmrc`
 - run `yarn install && yarn build:clean && yarn serve`
-    - this runs the commands needed to install dependencies, build and serve the template snap project
+  - this runs the commands needed to install dependencies
+  - if there is a `dist/` folder, it is cleaned before the build command is ran
+  - finaly, it serves the dapp on `http://localhost:8080`

 Your terminal window should now be serving the example snap locally.
 Time to see the functionality in action!